-Uttar Pradesh: Lawyers halt work a day after first woman state bar council head shot dead in Agra
+UP: Lawyers halt work a day after first woman state bar council president was shot dead in Agra

 Lawyers in courts across western Uttar Pradesh on Thursday halted work to protest against the killing of the state bar council chairperson, reported PTI.
 Judicial work was affected in Baghpat, Bijnor, Muzaffarnagar, Meerut, Saharanpur and Shamli districts.

-Darvesh Singh Yadav, the first woman chairperson of the Uttar Pradesh Bar Council, was shot dead on the civil court premises in Agra on Wednesday.
-The attacker was a fellow colleague of Yadav.
+Darvesh Singh Yadav, the first woman to head the Uttar Pradesh Bar Council, was shot dead on the civil court premises in Agra on Wednesday during a welcome ceremony organised for her.
+She was elected to the post on June 9.
+The attacker, a fellow colleague of Yadav, shot her thrice.
 After the murder, Manish Sharma tried to kill himself, the police said.
+He is in hospital at present.

-Additional Director General of Police (Agra zone) Ajay Anand said the attack took place at Yadav’s welcome ceremony.
-Sharma fired thrice at Yadav with his licensed pistol, said Anand.
-Yadav was elected to the post on June 9.
+Yadav was cremated at Chaandpur village in Etah district on Thursday.
+Uttar Pradesh Law Minister Brijesh Pathak was present at the funeral, which was attended by a large number of lawyers and the public.

 The Bar Council of India condemned the murder and demanded security for its members.
 It sought a minimum compensation of Rs 50 lakh for Yadav’s family, reported The Hindu.

 The Opposition criticised the state government over the incident.
 “The chief minister is chairing meetings upon meetings but the law and order situation is only deteriorating,” Samajwadi Party leader Akhilesh Yadav said on Twitter.
 “Now the first woman head of the bar council of Agra has been shot.
 Even upholders of the law are not safe.”
+He is likely to visit the deceased’s family later on Thursday.

 Ensure security in all courts: Allahabad HC